shashwat2811/M3_Group36/02_Architecture/Behavioural Diagram/README.md

-- This file contains behavioural diagram of systems
+- This folder contains behavioural diagram of systems